daronphang/coding_resources/javascript/react/basics.md

 - Can have multiple states in single component, and separated by per component basis.
 - For updating states that are dependent on previous states, pass a function into the state function.

-### useState:
+### useState(initial_value):
-Always returns an array with two elements:
+Can set initial value and always returns an array with two elements:
-1) First is current value itself.
+1) First is current value itself, used to 'preserve' values so they don't get lost.
 2) Second is always a function which can be called to set a new value (re-evaluates component).

 ## Props: